goldfinch-eng/mono/packages/docs/docs/reference/contracts/rewards/StakingRewards.md

 ```

 Updates a user&#x27;s effective multiplier to the prevailing multiplier.
 This function gives
-  users an option to get on a higher multiplier without needing to unstake and lose their unvested tokens.
+  users an option to get on a higher multiplier without needing to unstake.

 _This will also checkpoint their rewards up to the current time._